 Chalets On The Beach – Folkestone Beach Huts

 A beach hut makes playing and living by the sea an all-year-round activity.
 Folkestone’s beach huts on Marine Walk have been renovated with an additional 80 new huts installed.
-The huts, situated near the Lower Leas Coastal Park, are part of the Creative Folkestone 2021 Triennial – The Plot.
-Artist Rana Begum has created a geometric kaleidoscope that stretches for over 1 kilometre, making it possibly the largest artwork in the world.
+The huts, situated near the Lower Leas Coastal Park, were part of the Creative Folkestone 2021 Triennial – The Plot.
+Artist Rana Begum created a geometric kaleidoscope that stretches for over 1 kilometre, making it possibly the largest artwork in the world.

 The ownership of the huts has reverted to Folkestone and Hythe District Council from the local builder who had owned them, and the rental lease lasts for 2 years.

 New owners are taking possession of these huts and making their own mark on the inside.
 Folkelife met a few of them.

 Sally Hough has been waiting for a chalet for 10 years.
 Whilst painting the lower half of the inside Dublin Green, she told Folkelife what beach life will be like for her: “Well, this is our holiday for this year.
 We’re going to come down here and enjoy it as much as we can.
 My son just loves rock pooling and we’re in the ideal spot.
 He’s completely obsessed with crustaceans.
 I’m not sure he’ll find lobsters, but he’ll make a really good go at looking for crabs!
 Both my children can swim from Mermaid Beach, which is just down the promenade and have already started to make friends with the neighbours.

 “There’s a great community down here and everyone seems very friendly.
 Some people have really gone to town in furnishing their hut.
 One person has a fitted kitchen in there!
 We’re going to have a little camping gas set up in the corner and a bench across the back because who wouldn’t want to look at that view?”

 Books for Change